 Sometimes when you are on your CRM journey, you may get turned around.
 You may even feel like you have lost sight of your destination.
 It can seem as though you’ve passed the same landmarks over and over again without making any real progress.
 You may even get so dizzy or disoriented that you don’t know which way to go next.

 At times like these, one of the things that can really help you stay on the right path is a good compass.
 By this I mean someone who you can turn to for guidance along the way.
+Your compass is the person who can point you in the right direction,

 CRM Rollout is a Winding Road